BeyondTrust Privileged Remote Access

 Key Features

-• Unified access proxy for SSH, Kubernetes, databases, Windows desktops (RDP), and internal web apps
+• Short-lived, certificate-based access for SSH, Kubernetes, databases, and other resource types

-• Role-based access control (RBAC) with fine-grained policies and access workflows
+• Role-based access control with support for fine-grained policies and just-in-time elevation workflows

 Use Cases